MarcusMLarsson/Azure-Data-Engineer-Associate/LearningPathsNotes/1.Azure for the Data Engineer/Module 2.md

 <ul>
 <p> Hadoop is made up of "modules", each of which carries out particular task essential for a computer
   system designed for big data analytics. </p>

+ <p> HDFS (Hadoop Distributed File System) is the filesystem of the Hadoop framework.
+HDFS is designed to store and manage big data
+  in a efficient manner.
+Developed by people at Google.
+HDFS is a Userspace File System.
+HDFS is not embedded within the operating system kernel.
+On a traditional file system, the block size is of 4-8kbytes.
+On HDFS the default block size is 64MB.
+HDFS is not suitable for files which are small in size.
+Not suitable for reading data from a random position in the file.

+<p> <a href="https://www.youtube.com/watch?v=aNeEsfOI5cU"> Video Explanation </a> </p>

 <li> 1. -Distributed File-System </li>
 <p> A file system is the method used by a computer to store data.
 Normally this is determined by the